jmayanja33/predicting-mlb-attendance/README.md

 ## Deep Learning Model
 All data in this section can be found in `Models/Attendance/Deep Learning`.

-The main file is 'Deep Learning Model.py' which creates a deep learning regression model.
+The main file is `Deep Learning Model.py` which creates a deep learning regression model.
 The script performs data preprocessing and creates a regression model with two hidden layers.
-It creates visualizations for model output and residuals in 'Visualizations'.
-Market predictions will also be output to 'Data/Predictions' as 'PredictedNewMarketsAttendanceDeepLearning.csv'.
+It creates visualizations for model output and residuals in `Visualizations`.
+Market predictions will also be output to `Data/Predictions` as `PredictedNewMarketsAttendanceDeepLearning.csv`.